1. Methodology background

 Reviewing communication from users, the most common requests are for availability of additional data, additional details by industry, data on the intermediate series used to calculate the published estimates and the future timing of productivity releases.

-As part of our user engagement strategy and at the request of main users, the Productivity team holds the Productivity user engagement meetings from 2021 and ad-hoc discussions with users to assess their needs and gather their inputs.
+As part of our user engagement strategy, and at the request of main users, the Productivity team consults with our users regularly.

 Nôl i'r tabl cynnwys